lenticulariz/Soundodger2-tools/README.md

-# Soundodger-Functions
+# Soundplotter
-These set of files transfer a set of coordinates into a bullet with a specific location on soundodger 2
+This file transfers a set of coordinates into a bullet with a specific location on soundodger 2

 It works via "drawing a line" from the center to your coordinates, -For distance it finds the length of that line.